 Proactive strategy advantages:

-- Service excellence: support capacity adjustments based on seasonal demand predictions improve service.
+- Service excellence: Support capacity adjustments based on seasonal demand predictions improve service.

-- Product relevance: development cycles aligned with demographic trends ensure product relevance.
+- Product relevance: Development cycles aligned with demographic trends ensure product relevance.

-- Revenue protection: retention strategies adapted to economic forecasts protect revenue streams.
+- Revenue protection: Retention strategies adapted to economic forecasts protect revenue streams.

 How AI and automation revolutionize environmental analysis